antimof/UxPlay/README.md

 the .uxplay startup file, where it is stored as cleartext.)
 All users must then know this password.
-This uses HTTP md5 Digest authentication, which is now regarded as providing weak security, but it is only used to validate the uxplay password, and no user credentials are exposed.   _Note:
+This uses HTTP md5 Digest authentication, which is now regarded as providing weak security, but it is only used to validate the uxplay password, and no user credentials are exposed.
--pin and -pw are alternatives: if both are specified at startup, the earlier of these two options is discarded.
-If *pwd* is not specified, a random 4-digit pin code is displayed, and must be entered on the client at **each** new conenction.
+If *pwd* is **not** specified, a random 4-digit pin code is displayed, and must be entered on the client at **each** new connection.
+_Note: -pin and -pw are alternatives: if both are specified at startup, the earlier of these two options is discarded._

 **-vsync \[x\]** (In Mirror mode:) this option (**now the default**) uses timestamps to synchronize audio with video on the server, with an